Hauhungatahi: Ecology

 The volcano is located in the western part of Tongariro National Park.
 The terrain surrounding Hauhungatahi and covering an area of 8498 ha has been managed as a Wilderness Area since 1966, one of two such officially designated areas within the park.
 The local ecosystem was essentially destroyed by the 232 CE Hatepe eruption of the Taupō Volcano.
-To the west at the base of the mountain is the Erua Swamp which is dominated by swamp umbrella fern and the wire rush Empodisma robustum with scattered Halocarpus shrubs and New Zealand flax.
+To the west at the base of the mountain is the Erua Swamp which is dominated by swamp umbrella fern and the wire rushEmpodisma robustum with scattered Halocarpus shrubs and New Zealand flax.
 A number of exotic plants have encroached on the swamp ecosystem from the west since European colonisation including pine from plantations and broom is common around the swamp.
 Raupō borders parts of the Waimarino Stream which drains both the north–western mountain and the swamp.
 The freshwater crayfish (koura) is found in the Waimarino Stream right up to the 1246 m alpine plateau, but has not recolonised so high on the nearby active volcanoes such as Mount Ruapehu.
 The area has allowed the montane forest succession after the Hatepe eruption to be understood, with the initial conifer re-forestation by predominately pāhautea being progressively replaced from about 250 years after the eruption, by the angiosperm kāmahi.
 The current cover on its slopes has four zones: